Proclamation of 1763 Summary

 Sensing the futility of trying to enforce the restrictions established by the Proclamation, Britain implemented a new policy of negotiating land acquisition in 1768 with the Treaty of Fort Stanwix.

-Although the Proclamation of 1763 was never strictly enforced, it illustrates a growing division of interests between Great Britain and the American colonies that eventually helped lead to the American Revolution.
+Although the Proclamation of 1763 was never strictly enforced, it illustrated a growing division of interests between Great Britain and the American colonies that eventually helped lead to the American Revolution.

-Squatters living west of the proclamation line were required to return to the east.
+- Settlers living west of the Proclamation Line were required to return to the east.

-- Colonists who fought in the French and Indian War.
+- Colonists who fought in the French and Indian War, who believed they had fought to secure the land for the colonies.

 - Colonies whose charters granted them land from sea to sea.